andreww/fox/DoX/Compilation.md

 This should suffice for most installations.
 However:

+1. You may not be interested in all of the modules that FoX supplies.
+For example, you may only be interested in output, not input.
+If so, you can select which modules you want using `--enable-MODULENAME` where MODULENAME is one of `wxml`, `wcml`, `wkml`, `sax`, `dom`.
+If none are explicitly enabled, then all will be built.
+(Alternatively, you can exclude modules one at a time with `--disable-MODULENAME`)

-1. If you have more than one Fortran compiler available, or it is not on your `PATH`, you can force the choice by doing:
+2. If you have more than one Fortran compiler available, or it is not on your `PATH`, you can force the choice by doing:

    `config/configure FC=/path/to/compiler/of/choice`

-2. It is possible that the configuration fails.
+3. It is possible that the configuration fails.
 In this case
 	* please tell me about it so I can fix it
   	* all relevant compiler details are placed in the file arch.make; you may be able to edit that file to allow compilation.
 Again, if so, please let me know what you need to do.

-3. By default the resultant files are installed under the objs directory.
+4. By default the resultant files are installed under the objs directory.
 If you wish them to be installed elsewhere, you may do

     `config/configure --prefix=/path/to/installation`